kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 The main prompting techniques we will focus on in this guide are:

-1. [**Chain-of-Thought Prompt**](#chain-of-thought-prompt) - This prompting technique asks the judge model to answer with a `yes` or `no` if the generated response contains hallucination.
-When the judge model detects hallucination, the [Chain-of-Thought (CoT)](https://www.promptingguide.ai/techniques/cot) prompting technique is used to improve the model's reasoning capabilities.
+1. [**Chain-of-Thought Prompt**](#chain-of-thought-prompt) - This prompting technique asks the judging model to answer with a `yes` or `no` if the generated response contains hallucination.
+When the judge detects hallucination, the [Chain-of-Thought (CoT)](https://www.promptingguide.ai/techniques/cot) prompting technique is used to improve the model's reasoning capabilities.
-2. [**Self-Consistency Prompt**](#self-consistency-prompt) - This technique involves prompting the judge model multiple times with the same prompt asking it to detect hallucinations and aggregating the outputs to obtain a score, known as hallucination score.
+2. [**Self-Consistency Prompt**](#self-consistency-prompt) - This technique involves prompting the judging model multiple times with the same prompt asking it to detect hallucinations and aggregating the outputs to obtain a score, known as a hallucination score.

 In practice, we recommend using a combination of the self-consistency prompting technique and the CoT technique.

 In the following section, we will compute the prompt-based hallucination metric using these two prompting techniques on example responses.
-We will use [GPT-4](https://openai.com/gpt-4) as the judge model, as it is currently the standard for evaluating hallucinations.
+We will use [GPT-4](https://openai.com/gpt-4) as the judging model, as it is currently the most effective at detecting hallucinations.

 ### Example

-Given the following set of ground truth and inference, we will compute the hallucination metric using the two prompting techniques.
+Given the following set of ground truths and inferences, we will compute the hallucination metric using the two prompting techniques.

 | Ground Truth | Inference |